0x4D5352/zerowipi/ARCHITECTURE.md

 set the following command: `sudo ip link set dev <interface_name> promisc on`

 To conduct network scans, nmap needs to be installed on the host operating system.

+### C2 Server

+It would be convenient to bundle the home server into this project, either via:

+1. a second command in this project (`zwp-server`/`zwp-c2`/etc)
+2. an optional subcommand that converts the zwp binary from scanner into server.

+Considerations for which to choose involve complexity of design, complexity of file structure, size of resulting binaries, and obviously performance.
+On first blush, a separate binary seems straightforward and allows me to divide the code between each application without impacting the `zwp` binary.
+This creates some complications for installation, but that needs to be weighed against the cost of adding in a `zwp serve` or `zwp --serve` flag and the resulting logic changes.